smushy64/gmtk-2024/README.md

 - Run cbuild:
     - Windows/Linux
     ```sh
-    ./cbuild --platform=native
+    ./cbuild --target=native
     ```
     - Web
     ```sh
-    ./cbuild --platform=web
+    ./cbuild --target=web
     ```

 - Compiled project will be in `build` directory.
 Raylib library is in `vendor` directory.

 ## Editor Configuration

-A .editorconfig file is included in this repository to automatically configure editors that support it.
+An .editorconfig file is included in this repository to automatically configure editors that support it.

 If you use Neovim + Telescope (like I do),